Trouble in Paradise (Chlöe album)

 Trouble in Paradise is the second studio album by American singer and songwriter Chlöe.
 It was released by Parkwood Entertainment and Columbia Records on August 9, 2024 and was supported by two singles preceding its release: "FYS" and "Boy Bye".
-The album failed to enter any commercial charts.

 Background and composition

 In March 2023, Chlöe released her debut solo album, In Pieces, and embarked on her first headlining tour, the In Pieces Tour, in promotion of the album almost two weeks later.
 Chlöe announced her second album's title during her Coachella performance on April 19, 2024.

 In an interview with Nylon, Chlöe described the album as a "summer fling" and "a coming-of-age celebration of being a woman and having fun, not taking life too seriously."
 The album was also inspired by the time she spent in Saint Lucia, where the album was mostly recorded.
 The album features guest appearances and vocals from Fridayy, Ty Dolla Sign, Anderson .Paak, YG Marley, Jeremih and her sister Halle, while the tracks are produced by BongoByTheWay, Yeti Beats, Kurtis McKenzie, Carter Lang, Johan Lenox and Ari PenSmith.